Bruce Collins (basketball)

 Bruce Collins (born February 2, 1958) is an American former collegiate and professional basketball player.
 Collins was drafted by the Portland Trail Blazers in the second round (33rd pick), of the 1980 NBA draft.
 Collins played collegiately at Weber State University and is the school's former all-time leading scorer.

 High school career

-As a Senior in 1976, Collins was named the Wyoming 3A MVP, averaging 21.3 points and 15 rebounds a game, leading Rock Springs High School to the state championship.
+As a senior in 1976, Collins was named the Wyoming 3A MVP, averaging 21.3 points and 15 rebounds a game, leading Rock Springs High School to the state championship.
 He was voted the MVP of the Wyoming-Montana All-Star game, scoring 27 and 38 points in the two games.

 College career

-Collins played at Weber State four years from 1976–80, starting all 120 games of his career.
-Collins earned First Team All-Big Sky honors in three seasons and is Weber State’s career leading scorer with 2,019 points and ranks second in scoring in Big Sky history.
+Collins played at Weber State four years from 1976 to 1980, starting all 120 games of his career.
+Collins earned First Team All-Big Sky honors in three seasons and is Weber State's career leading scorer with 2,019 points and ranks second in scoring in Big Sky history.
 Collins led the Big Sky in scoring in 1979–80, leading Weber State to Big Sky title, 26–3 record and a national ranking.
 Overall, Collins won two Big Sky titles and advanced to three NCAA Tournaments.